WGrootoonk/MSc-Thesis-/README.md

 ##DATA SOURCES###

-All of the used data is provided here: and can be used with proper referencing
+All of the used data is provided here: -Link awaiting permission from co authors- and can be used with proper referencing

 ##HOW TO USE THE SCRIPTS###